 Your child may bleed more than expected during surgery, or his bowel may tear or get damaged.
 He may develop an infection.
-His wound could open and need to be repaired by caregivers.
+His wound could open and need to be repaired by healthcare providers.
 The intussusception could happen again in the same place or another part of the bowel.

 CARE AGREEMENT:You have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.